larytet-go/perimeter81/README.md

 * Packet loss is not critical
 * 64 bytes/packet or 64MB/s or 1Gb/s connection
 * 1M packets/s for the time budget 1ms/packet. **Ehernet/UDP will do**
+* HTTP vs UPD vs Ethernet.
+HTTP is buffered - there is a memory page for every socket.
+I do not see a good package for raw sockets in Go.
+This leaves UDP.
+* Socket ID or IP address/port?
+Socket ID can save a few cycles in the server, but introduces a requirement of uniqueness on the sensor side.
+1M sensors means 20 bits subnet.
+It can be challending for a DHCP server if I use dynamic IP.
+Power up of the sensors creates a serious ARP/BOOTP storm.
 * Shortcut: Golang GC will kill the server keeping a map of 1M entries, but I am doing it anyway.
 Zero allocation does not fit 3 hours developmemt deadline.
 Data cache efficient map?
 Not in 3 hours of coding either.

 300 lines in Go? **isn't it too trivial?**